The Odyssey (1968 miniseries): Fourth episode: Polyphemus and the gift of Aeolus

-After a night of constant and agonizing cries, Polyphemus the next morning opens the cave door to let the sheep and goats out to graze.
+After a night of constant and agonizing cries, the next morning Polyphemus opens the cave door to let the sheep and goats out to graze.
 The companions tie themselves to the bellies of the sheep joined in groups of three bound with ropes, clinging to the bellies of the middle animal, except Ulysses who clings under the fleece of the ram of the herd, so as not to be recognized by the Cyclops, who touches the sheep one by one on the back and sides but never thinking to feel them underneath.
 The ram comes out last and Polyphemus, after having said words of affection towards the head of the herd, pronounces a curse against Ulysses calling his father Poseidon to him.
 While his companions hurry to get back on the boat, Ulysses prefers to stay on earth for a moment longer to mock Polyphemus by telling him his real name, that it was Ulysses, the king of Ithaca, who blinded him.
 Polyphemus, mad with rage, climbs a ledge, cursing him and throwing various boulders against the ship, begging his father to wreck the enemy's boat.
-And in fact, shortly after leaving, Ulysses will be forced to land on the island of Aeolus, the god master of the wind, due to bad sea conditions.
+Shortly after leaving, Ulysses is forced to land on the island of Aeolus, the god master of the wind, due to bad sea conditions.